US FDA Expedited Review Processes: Fast Track Designation and Breakthrough Therapy Designation.

 Designation requests for Fast Track should include the following information.
 Scendea recommends that this information is captured as succinctly as possible, in approximately 10 to 20 pages.

-o The basis for considering the drug to have the potential to address an unmet medical need and an
+o The basis for considering the drug to be one intended to treat a serious condition.o The basis for considering the drug to have the potential to address an unmet medical need and an

 explanation of how this potential is being evaluated in the planned drug development program (e.g., a